btoll/benjamintoll.com/content/post/the_lpic1_102_administrative_tasks.md

 The format is *language code* underscore (`_`) *region code* period (`.`) *character encoding*.
 So, in the following example, `en` is the language code, `US` is the region code and [`UTF-8`] is the character encoding.

-`UTF`, of course, is intended to encompass and replace limited character encoding sets like [`ASCII`] (American Standard Code for Information Interchange), which only allow for characters that can fit in 7 bits (the eighth bit was for extended sets, and [just about everybody had their own], even your [Uncle Jack]).
+`UTF`, of course, is intended to encompass and replace limited character encoding sets like [`ASCII`] (American Standard Code for Information Interchange), which only allow for characters that can fit into 7 bits (the eighth bit was for extended sets, and [just about everybody had their own], even your [Uncle Jack]).

-> The region code follows the [`ISO-3166`] standard.
+> The language code follows the [`ISO-639`] standard, and the region code follows the [`ISO-3166`] standard.

 According to the `LPIC-1` docs (which you should read), the file `/etc/locale.conf` is where system-wide settings are configured, but I don't have that on my system.